influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withContainers(containers)
 ```

-Containers allows injecting additional containers.
+"Containers allows injecting additional containers.
 This is meant to allow adding an authentication proxy to an Alertmanager pod.
 Containers described here modify an operator generated container if they share the same name and modifications are done via a strategic merge patch.
 The current container names are: `alertmanager` and `config-reloader`.
-Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
+Overriding containers is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice."

 ### fn spec.withContainersMixin